 Step Three: Applying Adhesive Hooks

-I recommend the hook with a 2 lb threshold, and make sure they come with white adhesive…the clear strips have not been very satisfactory.
-If they are not included with the hooks in question you can get a refill pack of assorted strips in varying sizes.
+If they are not included with the hooks in question you can get a refill pack of assorted strips in varying sizes; these came in handy when I wanted to use my clear hooks.

 - Take note of your painting’s width and mark the designated wall spot accordingly.
 There needs to be EQUAL distance between the 2 or more hooks so the painting will hang perfectly straight in the end with no guesswork.